Anugithuv/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all the numbers of base 16 in lowercase, followed by a new line. prints all possible combinations of single-digit numbers. prints all possible different combinations of two digits.
+prints all the numbers of base 16 in lowercase, followed by a new line. prints all possible combinations of single-digit numbers. prints all possible different combinations of two digits. prints all possible different combinations of three digits.